 Your spreadsheet is only as good as the documentation that supports it.
 You should always have a “paper trail,” whether digital or physical, to back up your expenses for tax purposes.
 An effective bookkeeping template should include a system for organizing your important documents.
 This could be a column where you can link to a digital copy of a receipt, invoice, or lease stored in the cloud.
 By connecting your financial entries to the source documents, you create an unshakeable record.
 This practice is fundamental to good accounting and CPA services and saves you the headache of searching for a specific receipt months after the fact.

-Finding the Best Free Bookkeeping Templates
+Where to Find the Best Free Property Bookkeeping Templates

 Getting your financial records in order is one of the most important steps you can take as a real estate investor.
 A solid bookkeeping system helps you track performance, make smart decisions, and breeze through tax season.
 The good news is you don’t need to spend a fortune to get started.
 Free bookkeeping templates are a fantastic way to build a strong financial foundation for your rental property business.